bdrhoa/TangoCard_Java_SDK/README.md

 	}
 ```

-The `out` parameter `response` will now be (assuming success) a `tangocard.sdk.response.success.GetAvailableBalanceResponse` type object.
+Assuming success, the `out` parameter `response` will be an instance of `tangocard.sdk.response.success.GetAvailableBalanceResponse`.

 ### static method `tangocard.sdk.TangoCardServiceApi.GetAvailableBalance()` ###